merl1n0/infn-oar-bulk-actions/README.md

-# INFN OAR Bulk Deposit & Publish
+# INFN OAR Bulk Actions

-This command line tool allows to deposit a set of records to the INFN Open Access Repository (or any Zenodo based one) from a list of metadata stored in YAML file.
+These command line scripts allow to execute a set of actions in bulk against the [INFN Open Access Repository](https://www.openaccessrepository)  (or any [Zenodo](https://zenodo.org) based one) from a list of records stored in a [YAML](https://yaml.org) file.
+Currently the supported actions are:

-(to be continued)
+- deposit - deposit (upload) files and register related metadata
+- delete - delete deposited record
+- publish - make public (publish) an already deposited record
+- curate (for community curators) - allow to accept/reject published records into a given community

+... to be continued

+---

 ## Requirements